damar-wicaksono/uqtestfuns/docs/test-functions/sobol-g.md

 - $\mathbb{E}[Y] = 1.0$[^integral]
 - $\mathbb{V}[Y] = \prod_{m = 1}^{M} \frac{\frac{4}{3} + 2 a_m + a_m^2}{(1 + a_m)^2} - 1$

-Notice that the values of these two moments depend on the choice of the parameter values.
+Notice that the value of the variance depends on the choice of the parameter values.

 Shown below is the convergence of a direct Monte-Carlo estimation of the output mean and variance with increasing sample sizes compared with the